I’m frequently asked how much does WordPress cost? Is WordPress free?

-For this cost estimate, I’m sticking with web hosting companies that I’ve used and have personal experience with.
+For this cost estimate, I’m sticking with web hosting companies that I’ve used and had personal experience with.
 And even then I’m sticking with the companies I recommend.
 That means I’m ignoring a slew of web hosting companies that are not so great.
 Without getting into specifics, I’ll just say that $5 per month web hosting accounts are a bad idea.
-If your web hosting budget is that limited you’re better off using WordPress.com.
+If your web hosting budget is that limited, you’re better off using WordPress.com.

 WP Engine — from $29/month

 WP Engine is my main web host.
 They have consistently offered super responsive support for every issue I’ve had.
 Their servers are optimized for WordPress, which means sites hosted on WP Engine load very quickly.
 WP Engine is also security conscious — they offer malware scanning and cleanup as part of their standard service.
 Moreover, WP Engine’s nightly and on-demand snapshots are a great way to keep your site backed up and provide you with a simple way to restore your website when things go wrong.